Henry Ruffner

-Henry Ruffner (January 16, 1790 – December 17, 1861), was an educator and Presbyterian minister, who served as president of Washington College (now Washington and Lee University).
-Although a slaveholder (and whose family had long owned slaves), Ruffner became known for criticizing slavery as impeding Virginia's economic development before the American Civil War, although that controversial position caused him to resign his college presidency and retire to his farm.
+Henry Ruffner (January 16, 1790 – December 17, 1861) was an educator and Presbyterian minister who served as president of Washington College (now Washington and Lee University).
+Although a slaveholder himself, Ruffner became known for criticizing slavery as an impediment to Virginia's economic development in the years preceding the American Civil War.
+His controversial views contributed to his resignation from Washington College presidency and his retirement to his farm.